imperator-co-org/espresso-ops/README.md

 # Motivation
 - We are the builder, blockchain addict and we love to contribute back to Espresso community
-- We are growing and learning a lot
+- We are growing and learning a lot.

 If you love this project, please consider giving it a ⭐.

 # Discussion / Ask for Help
 Feel free to create a github issue to discussion your thought.
 Our team will try to support as much as we can

-# TODO
+# About us
-- [ ] Support multiple public clouds (GCP, Azure)
-- [ ] Better dashboard, better alerts threshold
-- [ ] Cost estimation